 Like it’s taunting us about our epic fall failure.

 With our neighbor friends.

 With booze involved.

-All over blog land, Facebook and Twitter, I would see my friends, virtual and real, celebrating this the most beautiful of seasons by going to pumpkin farms, hayrides, apple farms, and the like.
+All over blog land, Facebook, and Twitter, I would see my friends, virtual and real, celebrating this the most beautiful of seasons by going to pumpkin farms, hayrides, apple farms.

 And I grew up in rural Ohio.